brennanwalls/brennanwalls.github.io/about.md

 # Summary

 I am an information security professional with a Network Security Administration degree and multiple certificates.
-I am currently completeing my Bachelors in Cybersecurity at WGU.
+I am currently completing my Bachelor degree in Cybersecurity at WGU.
 I have almost 4 years of experience as a system administrator as well as a decade spent previously in sales.
 I possess a diverse skill set that includes expertise in network infrastructure, disaster recovery planning, and technical support.
 I am committed to using my knowledge and skills to contribute to a challenging and rewarding position in the field of information security.

 # Work Experience